 ensure that provisions for the training of VTS operators are available;

-instruct the VTS authority to operate the VTS in accordance with relevant resolutions and guidelines;
+instruct the VTS Authority to operate the VTS in accordance with relevant resolutions and guidelines;

 establish a policy with respect to violations of VTS regulatory requirements, and ensure that this policy is consistent with all applicable law.
 This policy should consider the consequences of technical failures, and due consideration should be given to extraordinary circumstances that result.

-In operating a VTS the VTS authority should:
+In operating a VTS the VTS Authority should:

 ensure that the objectives of the VTS are met,

-ensure that the standards set by the competent authority for levels of services and operator’s qualifications and equipment are met;
+ensure that the standards set by the Competent Authority for levels of services and operator’s qualifications and equipment are met;

 ensure that the VTS is operated in conformity with relevant resolutions and guidelines;